cyclr/docs/README.md

 permalink: README
 sidebar: cyclr_sidebar
 ---
 {::options parse_block_html="true" /}
 <section class="card">
 ## Doc amends

 Use the [editor on GitHub](https://github.com/cyclr/docs/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-The docs repo is configured to run the GitHub Actions workflow when a pull request to the master branch is made.
+When a change is pushed to the docs repo master branch, the GitHub Actions workflow executes.
 The workflow rebuilds and deploys the master branch to the live site.

 </section>